 Last content changes: 14 Jan 2001

 Welcome to the maintainer-page of the IBM PS/2 SCSI Subsystem Driver for

 MCA Linux.
 On this page you find the latest

-Linux-driver release for IBM PS/2 SCSI-Subsystem adapters and some
+Linux driver release for IBM PS/2 SCSI subsystem and some

 related background information.